The Seafood Industry Climate Awards

 • Workforce Development

-Entries can range from researchers diving into the impacts of seafood shipping, nonprofit programs dedicated to improving fishing practices, startups developing alternative proteins and more.
+Entries can range from applied research with clear implementation timelines (such as pilot studies or field trials), nonprofit programs with concrete deliverables, startups developing alternative proteins and more.
 Entries can be from the seafood industry or compelling applications from other fields.
-The opportunity and need for innovative solutions is wide, and we want to find the most impactful ideas and teams, wherever they may come from.
+We prioritize solutions that have clear pathways to market adoption, revenue generation, or sustainable impact.
+The opportunity and need for innovative solutions are wide-ranging, and we want to support the most impactful ideas and teams that can deliver tangible results.
+Find previous SICA winners below!

 What is the application deadline?